quex-tech/developer-docs/consumer/getting_started2.md

 Let’s briefly summarize what’s happening here:
 - The contract imports and inherits from `QuexRequestManager`, which simplifies interactions with Quex oracle pools and performs the necessary response verification.
-- The constructor is initialized with addresses for the token treasury, Quex core, and [HTTPs oracle pool](../https_pool/https_pool.md).
+- The constructor is initialized with addresses for the token treasury, Quex core, and the [HTTPS oracle pool](../https_pool/https_pool.md).
+We also deploy the `ParametricToken` contract within the constructor, becoming its owner and gaining the ability to mint tokens.
 - The `processResponse` method is implemented as a callback, which securely processes responses from the Quex oracle.
 It includes a cooldown period to limit request frequency and uses the `verifyResponse` modifier to protect against oracle manipulation attacks.

 At this point, we should make a side note regarding Quex architecture.
 Although Quex supports classic pull- and push-based data oracles, under the hood, all of them rely on callback mechanics.
 In our example, we use the fastest and most cost-efficient callback scenario, particularly useful when you need to process data directly upon receiving it.

-However, though we've defined a function to process responses and verify proofs, we haven't yet defined the data flow—the exact HTTPS request the oracle pool should perform and the necessary supporting information.
+However, though we've defined a `processResponse` function to verify proofs and process responses, we haven't yet defined the data flow—the exact HTTPS request the oracle pool should perform and the necessary supporting information.
 We'll cover this in the next section.

 ## Create Flow